MicrosoftDocs/WSL/WSL/compare-versions.md

 # Comparing WSL 2 and WSL 1

 The primary goals of updating the Windows Subsystem for Linux to a new version are to **increase file system performance** and support **full system call compatibility**.

 WSL 2 uses the latest and greatest in virtualization technology to run a Linux kernel inside of a lightweight utility virtual machine (VM).
-However, WSL 2 is not a traditional VM experience - learn more about the [WSL 2 architecture](#wsl-2-architecture) below.
+However, WSL 2 is not a traditional VM experience.
+[Learn more about the WSL 2 architecture](#wsl-2-architecture).

 ## Comparing features